azeemansar/mac-setup/Apps/README.md

 # Apps

 Here is a quick list of apps that are generally good to use and can come in handy in day to day tasks.
-The apps are seperated into 4 broad categories Developer Tools, Productivity Tools, Office Apps and Others.
+The apps are seperated into 5 broad categories Developer Tools, Productivity Tools, Office Apps, Others, and Archive.

+A good way to install many of the tools below is through cask.
+This command will install many of the apps below:

+	$ brew cask install google-chrome alfred spectacle bartender dropbox avast little-snitch flux cheatsheet dashlane sublime-text slack sketch sketch-toolbox iterm2 postman vagrant-manager vagrant virtualbox google-drive

 ### Developer Tools
 - [Google Chrome](https://www.google.com/intl/en/chrome/browser/): Installs Chrome which is one of the best browsers currently.
 All chrome browsers and extensions are saved by Google so can be synced easily.
-- [Valentina Studio](http://www.valentina-db.com/en/valentina-studio-overview):  Valentina Studio is a gui to create, administer and query MySQL, Postgres and SQLite databases.
 - [Atom](https://atom.io/): Open source editor by Github and is very similar to Sublime Text in most aspects.
+- [Sublime Text](https://www.sublimetext.com/3): Atom can get very slow; I tend to prefer Sublime Text.
+- [Sketch](https://www.sketchapp.com/): Professional digital design for Mac.

 ### Diff and Merge Tools